Recommender systems based on graph embedding techniques: A comprehensive review

 Developing recommender systems requires surmounting the sparsity problem \cite{singh2020scalability, idrissi2020systematic} and cold start problem \cite{lika2014facing, gope2017survey, gondaliya2019solutions, sethi2021cold} encountered by recommendation models, the core component of recommender systems.
 The rationale for recommendation models lies in the accurate inference for user's preferences for items, the prerequisite for well recommendation performance, by analyzing observed user-item relations, among which user-item interactions (Sec.~\ref{information} gives details) are primary resources.
 However, user-item interactions are usually sparse as a result of only a few of the total number of items that were interacted by a user, called the sparsity problem.
 When coming to a new user, that no interaction between the user and items yet has been observed leads to the cold start problem, and the same is true of a new item analogically.
-Consequently, inadequate user-item interactions out of the sparsity and cold start problems weaken the accuracy of inference for user preference by recommendation models; thus defend recommendation performance.
-As for tackling the sparsity and cold start problems, employing side information \cite{sun2019research, guo2019exploiting} and knowledge \cite{weikum2020machine, gao2020deep, guo2020survey} (Sec.~\ref{information} gives details) as a supplement to user-item interactions in order to uncover hidden (indirect) user-item relations enriching observed information for the recommendation has been proven promising recently.
+Given these problems, inadequate user-item interactions as input for recommendation models will lower the accuracy of inference for user's preferences and eventually weaken recommendation performance.
+As for tackling the sparsity and cold start problems, employing side information \cite{sun2019research, guo2019exploiting} or knowledge \cite{weikum2020machine, gao2020deep, guo2020survey} (Sec.~\ref{information} gives details) as a supplement to user-item interactions has been proven promising recently, aiming to uncover hidden (indirect) user-item relations to enrich observed information for recommendation models.